-In figures, the object labeled A has been secured using a cryptographic key labled K. "Secured" means encrypted, signed, or some more complex relationship, depending on the context.
-If A is secured using multiple keys (say K and L), they will be listed in the subscript, separated by commas: $A{K,L}$
+In figures, the object labeled A has been secured using a cryptographic key labled K. "Secured" measns encrypted, signed, or some more complex relationship, depending on the context.
+If A is secured using multiple keys (say K and L), they will be listed in the subscript, separated by commas: A ${\rm K,\,L}$ xiv Preface

-This icon designates a note, which is an important aside to the nearby text.
+The owl icon designates a note, which is an important aside to the nearby text.

-This icon designates a warning relating to the nearby text.
+The turkey icon designates a warning relating to the nearby text.